learnk8s/learnk8s.io/src/bsk201909/secrets.md

 The manifest will be sent to the server that will proceed it and store it in etcd - similarly to all Kubernetes objects.

-_So why did the Kubernetes team decided to “encrypt” the secrets using base64?_
+_So why did the Kubernetes team decided to "encrypt" the secrets using base64?_

 As you might already know, [base64 is an encoding, not an encryption](https://en.wikipedia.org/wiki/Base64).

-Encoding allows you to represent binary data in a manifest.
+Encoding allows you to represent binary data in a secret manifest.

 Imagine storing a certificate in Kubernetes without base64: a lot of "���" — unrecognised characters.

 Base64 translates those binaries files in standard strings such as "aGVsbG8gdGhlcmUh==".

-But we still haven't answered how to properly secure those secrets.
+But we still haven't answered how to secure those secrets properly.

 In Kubernetes, you can opt-in to [encryption at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/): by enabling this feature, Kubernetes API encrypts the secrets (optionally, using an external KMS system) before storing them in etcd.

-So, using Secrets you solved the issue of storing sensitive files such as certificates inside the cluster.
+You solved the issue of storing sensitive files such as certificates inside the cluster.

 You also protected your secrets at rest with a suitable encryption provider.